 Believe it or not, blackouts are a lot more common than most people think.
 One study surveyed almost 800 students at Duke University and found that over half of the respondents had experienced a blackout at some point in their lives.
 The average number of blackouts between them was six separate incidences.

 Of those same students, around 9% of those who had drunk within two weeks before being surveyed had experienced a blackout in that time.

 It isn’t just Duke students either.
-Another study of over 4,500 students found that a whopping 12% of incoming freshman who had drunk within the last 2 weeks had already experienced a blackout before college.
+Another study of over 4,500 students found that a whopping 12% of incoming first-year students who had drunk within the last two weeks had already experienced a blackout before college.

 How Can You Test Whether Someone Is Blacked Out When Drinking?